 The Director of Resources (Section 151 Officer) set out the intention for the Council to achieve unqualified audited 2022/23 accounts for its legacy councils so that the Council would have an agreed audited opening balances as at 1 April 2023.
-This has proved to be a significant and time consuming challenge for the Finance team, alongside the need to bring together four separate finance teams and to continue to deliver the full range of finance functions for Westmorland and Furness Council.
-Significant progress has been made with the last set of legacy council 2022/23 accounts signed by Grant Thornton, external auditor, in November 2024.
+This has proved to be a significant and time-consuming challenge for the Finance team, alongside the need to bring together four separate finance teams and to continue to deliver the full range of finance functions for Westmorland and Furness Council.
+The completion of legacy audits has been achieved.

 The Council's Audit Committee has responsibility for approving the annual Statement of Accounts and LGR has meant that this has included the relevant legacy council accounts.
-The Committee has considered and approved the 2021/22 Statement of Accounts for Eden District Council.
-It has also approved the 2022/23 Statement of Accounts for Cumbria County Council, including the Cumbria Local Government Pension Scheme, the Port of Workington, South Lakeland District Council and Barrow Borough Council.
-In November 2024 the Audit Committee considered and approved the Eden District Council 2022/23 Statement of Accounts.
-The Council's 2023/24 Draft Statement of Accounts for Westmorland and Furness Council were published on the 16 January 2025.
-They will then be reported to Audit Committee on the 25th February.
-The Cumbria Pension Fund accounts will have been fully audited and will be presented to Audit Committee with the Audit Findings Report.
-The Council's statement of accounts will not be fully audited and will be disclaimed as the full audit cannot be completed before the statutory backstop date for 2023/24 accounts which is set at the 28 February 2025.
-The time constraints of the statutory backstops mean that auditors are unable to obtain sufficient appropriate audit evidence to state, in their opinion, whether the financial statements are a true and fair presentation and free from material error.
-The section 151 officer will sign the statement of responsibilities which states that in their opinion the accounts do present a true and fair view based on materiality.
-The Chair of Audit committee will then support the approval of the accounts.
-Auditors are expected to issue hundreds of disclaimed opinions for pre 2022/23 accounts as well as 2023/24.
+The Committee has considered and approved all of the legacy council accounts and those audits are completed.
+The 2023/24 Draft Statement of Accounts for Westmorland and Furness Council were published on the 16 January 2025 and reported to Audit Committee on the 25 February 2025.
+The Cumbria Pension Fund accounts were fully audited and presented to Audit Committee with the Audit Findings Report.
+The Council's statement of accounts were disclaimed as the full audit could not be completed before the statutory backstop date for 2023/24 accounts which was set at the 28 February 2025.
+The time constraints of the statutory backstops mean that the auditor was unable to obtain sufficient appropriate audit evidence to state, in their opinion, whether the financial statements are a true and fair presentation and free from material error.

+The Section 151 Officer signed the statement of responsibilities which stated that in their opinion the accounts do present a true and fair view based on materiality.
+The Independent Chair of Audit committee also supported the approval of the accounts.
+Auditors issued hundreds of disclaimed opinions for pre 2022/23 accounts as well as 2023/24.